 Clinical Practice with Families & Children

-The Clinical Practice with Families and Children (CPFC) concentration will teach you how to work with a variety of different populations of individuals and families at risk in ways that facilitate their empowerment.
+The Clinical Practice with Families and Children (CPFC) specialization will teach you how to work with a variety of different populations of individuals and families at risk in ways that facilitate their empowerment.

 Through a selection of strengths-based approaches, the concentration addresses family- and child-focused concerns across a level of need spectrum from poverty and homelessness to communication and interpersonal counseling.